X-Men: The Last Stand (soundtrack)

-X-Men: The Last Stand – Original Motion Picture Soundtrack was composed by John Powell and released on May 23, 2006 by Varèse Sarabande and Fox Music.
+X-Men: The Last Stand – Original Motion Picture Soundtrack was composed by John Powell.
+It was released on May 23, 2006 by Varèse Sarabande and Fox Music.
 X-Men: The Last Stand was the third film in the series, and Powell was the third composer used following Michael Kamen and John Ottman.

-X-Men: The Last Stand – Original Motion Picture Soundtrack has received generally positive reviews.
+X-Men: The Last Stand – Original Motion Picture Soundtrack has received generally positive reviews from critics.

 Style

 The film's director Brett Ratner invited John Powell to write the music for being a fan of Powell's work in The Bourne Identity.
 Powell included references to the score from the previous two films - "it all had to be in the same family, and the same language" - and used lyrics from Benjamin Britten's Requiem Mass for the choir parts.

 Powell deviated from the first two in that he created less a set of individual cues and more of a cohesive sound throughout.
 Most of the 27 tracks are short, with the exception of a few extended battle sequence cues.
 The second track "Bathroom Titles" is an explosion of violent percussion in the form of Danny Elfman's Planet of the Apes soundtrack.
 Actually, Powell's style is a noticeable mixture of Elfman and John Williams (especially their Spider-Man and Superman soundtracks, respectively).